revk/ESP32-ASR33/README.md

 - tx:	Tx pin
 - rx:	Rx pin
 - pu:   Extra pulled up input pin, if extra pull up needed on rx, put in parallel to rx
-- on:	On pin (a low on this wakes up)
+- on:	On pin (a high toggles on/off)
 - power: Output pin (low=active) to directly control power
 - motor: Output pin (low=active) to directly control motor
 - sonoff:	The topic to use for power on/off the teletype